Egypt Davis Cup team

 The Egypt men's national tennis team represents Egypt in Davis Cup tennis competition and are governed by the Egyptian Tennis Federation.

 Egypt currently compete in the Europe/Africa Zone of Group II.
 They reached the semifinals of Group I in 1982 and 1985.

 History

 Egypt competed in its first Davis Cup in 1929.
+The team reached the semi-finals twice.